3 Young Architecture Firms Set to Change the World!

 3. NLÉ

 Led by Kunlé Adeyemi, NLÉ aims to improve social, economic, and environmental conditions through their work.
 The firm has groundbreaking projects in China, Korea, Italy, and Nigeria.
-Their main interest is to tackle problems resulting from climatic changes and rapid urban growth in coastal communities.
+Their main interest is tackling problems resulting from climatic changes and rapid urban growth in coastal communities.

 Photography by © Laurian Ghinitoiu

-Examples of this include the floating school in Makoko (a flood-prone area of Lagos) and MFS II, the floating school in Venice.
-Both designs adapt well to their local conditions and are easy to assemble; it takes a maximum of 10 days and 4 builders to assemble each.
+Examples include the floating school in Makoko (a flood-prone area of Lagos) and MFS II, the floating school in Venice.
+Both designs adapt well to their local conditions and are easy to assemble—it takes a maximum of 10 days and 4 builders to assemble each.
+This rapid deployment shows how young firms can respond to urgent humanitarian needs with elegant, repeatable solutions.

 Arch2O.com